penguinpowernz/go-ian/README.md

 # go-ian

-Simple debian package building and management named in memory of the late Ian Murdock.
+Simple debian package building and management named in memory of the late Ian Murdock, founder of the Deb**ian** project.

 The purpose of this tool is to decrease the overhead in maintaining a debian package stored in a git repository.
 It tries to mimic the CLI of other popular tools such as git and bundler.